-This is the ratio of wall temperature to reference temperature for eqn_type = 'compressible' or the wall temperature in degrees Kelvin for eqn_type = 'generic'.
-If set to -1, then the wall temperature is computed so that there is zero heat flux, i.e., adiabatic.
+This is the ratio of wall temperature to reference temperature for eqn_type that there is zero heat flux, i.e., adiabatic.
 The wall_temp_flag must be set to .true. for this boundary condition to take effect.
 Note: for eqn_type = 'generic' the wall temperature must be explicitly set as >1 or -1.